 Please note that all learners are different, and how you reach your conclusion will vary.
 However, the general expectation is that you should all follow the strategy for discussing the differential diagnosis through comparing and contrasting.

-At this stage, seek clarifications or ask relevant questions to your preceptor about what you don't understand.
+At this stage, seek clarifications or ask your preceptor relevant questions about what you don't understand.
 The preceptor, in turn, can answer these questions and clarify any areas of confusion, allowing you to understand what is being taught fully.
-Probing is the most unique step in the SNAPPS learning approach is it allows you to highlight what you don’t understand instead of the teacher controlling what you should learn.
+Probing is the most unique step in the SNAPPS learning approach because it allows you to highlight what you don’t understand instead of the teacher controlling what you should learn.

 Probing allows you to access the preceptor’s knowledge by asking relevant questions.
 In turn, the preceptor can gain an understanding of your knowledge base and thought process.
 Thus, you need to probe information on areas of importance in the clinical setting.